asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### Benefits of being an ambassador:

-- Receiving special swag for Ambassadors (valued at $200).
+- Receiving special swag pack for Ambassadors (valued at $200).
 - Receiving swags for participants of the conference or workshops (valued at $100).
 - Free entry to AsyncAPI conferences.
 - Community-wide recognition.